 Let’s not forget about dessert.
 Apples, the ultimate fall fruit, are tumbled with cinnamon and sugar and a bit of flour in a buttery crust, then topped with a generously thick cinnamon crumb layer before being frozen—and the best part?
 You don’t even need to thaw this before you bake it.
 Get the Crumb-Topped Apple Pie recipe.

-OXO Good Grips Freezer-to-Oven Safe Glass Pie Plte, $9.99 on Amazon
+OXO Good Grips Freezer-to-Oven Safe Glass Pie Plate, $12.99 from Bed, Bath & Beyond

-This pie plate can go straight from the freezer to the oven; just wrap it well in aluminum foil when freezing to protect your topping.
+This pie plate can go straight from the freezer to the oven and includes a lid, but you might want a layer of aluminum foil for extra insurance when it comes to your topping.

 Related Reading: The Pros & Cons of Glass Pie Pans